JALin2000/JALin2000.github.io/index.md

 ## About Me

 Hi!
 I am a master student in Robotics, Systems and Control program in ETH Zürich, and I previously finished my bachelor study in Beihang University.
 My research interests include system control and machine learning.
-In my leisure time, I like working out, travelling by driving, and swimming.
+In my leisure time, I like working out, travelling by driving, swimming and singing.

 ## Research Interests